-Next Friday, February 28, the Pix by Proximity comes into effect throughout Brazil, also called Pix by Biometry, a new modality of the payment methods journey via Open Finance, that promises to bring even more ease and security to users
+Next Friday, February 28th, Pix by Proximation, also called Pix by Biometrics, will come into effect throughout Brazil.
+This is a new payment method modality via Open Finance, which promises to bring even more ease and security to users.

-Trusted consultant for the Initial Structure of Open Finance with the Central Bank and specialized in enabling Open Finance for financial institutions, the technology multinational Sensedia listed the main benefits and precautions that users and companies need to take with the start of transactions via Pix by Proximity
+A trusted consultant for the Initial Open Finance Structure with the Central Bank and specialized in enabling Open Finance for financial institutions, the technology multinational Sensedia listed the main benefits and precautions that users and companies need to take when starting transactions via Pix by Proximity.

-"Before, to make a purchase through Open Finance, the user was redirected to the app or internet banking of their bank account to make the payment.
-Starting from February 28, this type of transaction will be done more smoothly.
-This is because the new feature aims to simplify the payment journey by allowing the user to complete the transaction using the bank details saved in digital wallets, without the need to be directed to your bank or financial institution's app through 'copy and paste', explain Gabriela Santana, Product Manager at Sensedia
+“Previously, to make a purchase through Open Finance, the user was redirected to their bank account’s app or internet banking to make the payment.
+Starting February 28, this type of transaction will be made more fluidly.
+This is because the new functionality aims to simplify the payment journey by allowing the user to complete the transaction using the bank details saved in their digital wallets, without the need to be redirected to their bank or financial institution’s app via ‘copy and paste’,” explains Gabriela Santana, Product Manager at Sensedia.

 How it will work

-To use Pix by Proximity, the user will only need to link their banking information to a digital wallet, like Google's, just like we do today with credit card data on an e-commerce site, for example
+To use Pix by Proximation, the user will only need to link their banking information to a digital wallet, such as Google's, just as we do today with credit card data on an e-commerce website, for example.

-Remembering that each operation via Pix by Proximity will require the user to authenticate the final operation with biometrics, password or Face ID (this is, facial recognition
+Remembering that each operation via Pix by Proximity will require the user to authenticate the final operation with biometrics, password or Face ID (i.e. facial recognition).

-"Besides the safety requirements", reinforced by not requiring a banking app to make transactions via Pix and by the possibility of setting a maximum limit for transactions via wallet, Pix by Proximity will also be able to read QR Codes, both printed and digital, and will allow transfers between users, following the limits established during the linking process, complements Santana
+“In addition to the security requirements, reinforced by no longer requiring the need for a banking application to carry out transactions via Pix and by the possibility of configuring a maximum transaction limit via wallet, Pix by Proximation will also be able to read QR Codes, both printed and digital, and will allow transfers to be made between users, following the limits established during the linking process”, adds Santana.

 Institutions already qualified

-According to the definition of the Central Bank of Brazil, the largest financial institutions in the country – that hold 99% of the total amount of payment transactions made via Open Finance – were forced to implement the JSR (Journey Without Redirection), responsible for enabling features such as Pix by Proximity, until November 2024.
-As for the others,the obligation will only take effect starting in 2026.
+According to the definition of the Central Bank of Brazil, the largest financial institutions in the country – which hold 99% of the total payment transactions carried out via Open Finance – were required to implement the JSR (Journey Without Redirection) responsible for enabling functionalities such as Pix by Proximity, by November 2024.
+For the others, the requirement will only come into effect starting in 2026.

 Next steps

-Specialist in the development of projects that require the FIDO Server security protocol, mandatory by the BC for Pix authentication, and in the management of account linkages via APIs, Sensedia also developed a solution to serve Payment Initiators (ITPs)
+Specializing in the development of projects that require the FIDO Server security protocol, mandatory by the BC for Pix authentication, and in the management of account links via APIs, Sensedia has also developed a solution to serve ITPs (Payment Initiators).

-"The goal of the project is to enable ITPs to also facilitate payments via Pix in the very environment where a purchase is being made", like sites, e-commerce, applications and marketplaces, without the need to redirect to the user's banking app through the current 'copy and paste' function, offering even more security and convenience to users, advances Santana
+“The objective of the project is to enable ITPs to also enable payments via Pix in the environment where a purchase is being made, such as websites, e-commerces, applications and marketplaces, without the need for redirection to the user's banking application through the current 'copy and paste' function, offering even more security and convenience to users”, says Santana.

-According to data from the Central Bank, Open Finance already has over 64 million active consents and 42 million users in Brazil
+According to data from the Central Bank, Open Finance already has more than 64 million active consents and 42 million users in Brazil.